 Zalando Has Grown Up

 With our strategic focus toward an online platform, our view has also changed of who Zalando customers are.
 We are evolving from simply a fashion retailer to an online platform – or, rather, an operating system for the fashion world.
 Through numerous different channels and by offering a diverse array of services, Zalando already connects all the major players in the fashion industry – from end customers, through retailers, brands, stylists and factories, to advertisers.

 We are no longer a Berlin start-up, but a European company – Zalando SE.
-Zalando employs more than 15,500 people from more than 130 countries and is headed by Management Board members Robert Gentz, David Schneider, Rubin Ritter, Jim Freeman and David Schröder.
+Zalando employs around 14,000 people from more than 130 countries and is headed by Management Board members Robert Gentz, David Schneider, Rubin Ritter, Jim Freeman and David Schröder.